lethal-lisa/Nightcrawler/doc/nstspecs.md

 OPT nodes define a dialogue option the player can choose.
 They can set flags, and have required flags to display.
 All the options will be displayed in a list for the player to select. but when the required flags for a node are not met, the node will be omitted in the list.
+Additionally instead of pointing to a `DIA` node `OPT` nodes can point to either `WIN` or `DTH` to perform those respective actions.

 - byte (char) [4] : Magic `"OPT"`.
 - uint16          : Story flags to set.